-Providing Interactive Documentation support helps users to understand and experience the APIs.
+Providing Interactive Documentation support helps users to clearly understand and experience the APIs.
 WSO2 API Manager provides this functionality through the integration with Swagger.
-Swagger is a specification and complete framework implementation for describing, producing, consuming, and visualizing RESTful Web services.
-In Swagger, when APIs are described in simple, static JSON representation, they can be loaded through the Swagger UI and made available as interactive documentation.
+Swagger is a specification and complete framework implementation for describing, producing, consuming, and visualizing RESTful web services.
+In Swagger, when APIs are described in simple static JSON representation, they can be loaded through Swagger UI which in turn provide the interactive documentation.

-- Log in to API Publisher Web interface (https://localhost:9443/publisher), and go to Add API page.
+Log in to API Publisher, and Go to Add API Page.
 Create new API with following information.

 - Version: 1.0.0